ljharb/repo-report/README.md

 # repo-report
 CLI to list all repos a user has access to, and report on their configuration in aggregate.

+# Installation

+- `npm install` to install all dependencies

+# Usage

+ - `node ./src/index.js list` to have a list of repos with different fields: access, default branch, etc.

 # In a NutShell